iifl-logo

 BAG NETWORK MARCHES AHEAD

-Over the past three decades, B.A.G.
-Films and Media Limited ("BAG/the Company") has grown from a small media startup to one of the most influential media and production houses in India.
+BAG is a prominent player in Indias media and entertainment industry, known for its diverse operations across television, radio, and digital content.
+Over the past three decades, the Company has grown from a small media start up to one of the most in_uential media and production houses in India.
 Our journey, marked by innovation, resilience, and a commitment to quality, reflects the dynamic evolution of the Indian entertainment industry.
 This chronicles our milestones, achievements, and the impact weve made on the media landscape in India.

-BAG holds the unique distinction of producing programmes of all genres for a range of channels and audience.
-Realizing the potential in digital market, we have intensive plans to produce for digital platform.
+BAG holds the unique distinction of producing programs of all genres for a range of channels and audiences.
+Realizing the potential in the digital market, we have intensive plans to produce content specifically for digital platforms.

 We realized that to scale up in a meaningful way, we would need to make, own and broadcast our own content and be present across the entire value chain of the media and entertainment industry.